-- The featured elements of Option 2 (Space Team Play Equipment); - Refined driveway; - Mountable kerbs to allow access to under-developed area for parking; - Seven parking bays (including one ACROD Bay); and - Allowable space for construction of the future building either north or south.
+- The featured elements of Option 2 (Space Team Play Equipment); - Refined driveway; - Mountable kerbs to allow access to under-developed area for parking; - o It is anticipated that the school parking that occurs adjacent to the proposed play space will remain informal as it is considered that parking for school purposes is the responsibility of the school.
+Should a more formalised parking process for users of the facility being provided by the City be required, Administration will investigate further. - Should any cars be parked in an unsafe manner, the City may intervene. - Seven parking bays (including one ACROD Bay); and - Allowable space for construction of the future building either north or south.